LoganTHarvell/LoganTHarvell.github.io/_posts/2020-05-29-custom-game-engine.md

 Having always been interested in engine development and systems design, I tackled these tasks head on.
 Over the course of the semester, I learned a whole lot about engine development.
 However, there is infinitely more to learn, so I continue to develop this project as a means of exploring engine and systems development further.

 As of May 2020, I have begun work on a rendering abstraction layer for the engine with the intention of enabling support for multiple rendering API.
 The abstraction layer will act as an interface for rendering functionality that could then be implemented by any rendering API, i.e. OpenGL, Vulkan, DirectX11, DirectX12, and Metal, as needed to best support the developed application and it's target platforms.
-You can read more about this in the weekly developer diary blog series startin with the first post [here](/rendering-abstraction-dev-diary-1).
+You can read more about this in the weekly developer diary blog series starting with the first post [here](/rendering-abstraction-dev-diary-1).

 ## Overview